 Special events and festivals take place throughout the year.
 In January, there is the Barbados Jazz Festival.
 In February, the Holetown Festival in St. James commemorates the founding of Barbados’ first European settlement in 1627.

-In April, the Oistins Fish Festival marks Barbados’ charter signing with boat competition, boning fish, and other competitions.
+The Oistins Fish Festival in April marks Barbados’ charter signing with boat competition, boning fish, and other competitions.

 Another popular music event is Gospelfest, held in May across the island.
-The Crop Over Festival in late July and early August attracts thousands of visitors each year.
-Crop Over culminates with Kadooment Day, a national holiday/street carnival combination held on the first Monday in August.
+The Crop over Festival in late July and early August attracts thousands of visitors each year.

-As we have seen, this island is sometimes affected by particular atmospheric phenomena: hurricanes.
+As you have seen, this island is sometimes affected by particular weather phenomena: hurricanes.
 Fortunately, they rarely manifest themselves with great intensity.
 However, even less severe episodes can create various inconveniences.
-So, to avoid the highest risk months, it’s best not to go to Barbados Island between July and November.
+So, to avoid the highest risk months, I recommend not visiting Barbados Island between July and November.

-Basically, it can be said that the amount of sunshine in Barbados is good throughout the year.
+Basically, the amount of sunshine in Barbados is good all year round.
 The sea has warm temperatures throughout the year, so there is always the possibility to swim.
-Therefore, all things considered, we can conclude that the best time to Barbados depends on the activities you want to do.
+Therefore, all things considered, I can conclude that the best time to visit Barbados depends on the activities you want to do.